Making the Cut: Last Man Standing

-Making the Cut was a Canadian reality series that followed a group of amateur ice hockey players through a rigorous training session.
+Making the Cut is a Canadian reality series that followed a group of amateur ice hockey players through a rigorous training session.

 The first season was broadcast on CBC Television in 2004.
 In 2006, the second season was moved to Global where its name was expanded to Making the Cut: Last Man Standing.

 Season 1

 In the first season, 68 players participated in a grueling two-week training camp in Vernon, British Columbia to compete for one of six invitations to an NHL training camp, one for each Canadian team.
 Those 68 players were divided into two teams, "Team Blue" and "Team Gold".
 Former NHL coaches Mike Keenan and Scotty Bowman served as General Managers for this season, alongside a team of other hockey scouts and coaches.
 Scott Oake served as the host for this season.

 The song "Big League" by Canadian rock musician Tom Cochrane was the theme song for the first season of the show.

 The winners of that season were as follows: